Pixens/Boost-Bot/README.md

 - Add a custom field and name it whatever you want (this field should be set for taking the server invite link as an input) Set 'type' to 'Text'.
 Copy and paste that name in config.json, 'field_name_invite' field.

+Sellpass:
+- Input your sellpass api key in the config.
+You can find the api key here: https://dashboard.sellpass.io/settings/security
+- Create a product named in this format: {Amount} Server Boosts [{Months} Months], example: 14 Server Boosts [3 Months].
+This is important as the program will not detect the amount of boosts and for how many months the server needs to be boosted.
+- Click on 'Content', select 'Dynamic Product' and 'Manual Service'.
+In the 'Dynamic Webhook URL' field input {ngrok webhook url}/sellpass and in 'Service Info' input the message you want your customer to get on their email.
+- Set the maximum quantity to 1.
+- Add a custom field and name it whatever you want (this field should be set for taking the server invite link as an input) Set 'type' to 'Text'.
+Copy and paste that name in config.json, 'field_name_invite' field.

 IF YOU SKID AND SELL THIS SEND ME $5 LTC HERE: LPBUWzJ1aaFccTfnExCpQetJdwMy1VLZ8f, THANKS